-Combine 4 nights under canvas in the South African bushveld with 3 nights in the Tuli block, Botswana.
-This is a great combination, 2 countries in one ride with a huge diversity of wildlife and landscapes, our top recommendation and the best value safari available today!
+Combine 4 nights under canvas& in the South African bushveld with 3 nights in the Tuli block, Botswana.
+This is a great combination, 2 countries in one equestrian adventure with a huge diversity of wildlife and landscapes, our top recommendation and the best value horseback riding safari available today!

-Starting at Camp Davidson on the Horizon ranch in South Africa, the safari tents are on platforms nestled in the heart of the wooded mountains of the Waterberg and commands a panoramic view of the central highlands of the Waterberg massif.
+Starting at Camp Davidson on the Horizon ranch in South Africa, the safari tents are on platforms, nestled in the heart of the wooded mountains of the Waterberg, and command a panoramic view of the central highlands of the Waterberg massif.
 Camp Davidson has captured that early explorer camp atmosphere beautifully.
-After our riding and game viewing in the Waterberg, we take a 5 hr drive to the vast Mashatu Game Reserve in the Tuli Block of south eastern Botswana.
+After our riding and game viewing in the Waterberg, we take a 5 hr drive ;to the vast Mashatu Game Reserve in the Tuli Block of south eastern Botswana.

 The Tuli Block is an area of great diversity, magnificent vistas, ancient civilizations and dramatic rock formations bordered by the great Limpopo River in the south.
 Aptly named the "Land of the Giants" for its baobab studded plains and large herds of elephant, the land remains largely untouched by man and is home to a wide variety of wildlife species including lion, cheetah, leopard, African wild dog, a multitude of plains game like zebra, wildebeest and giraffe, as well as over 350 species of birds.
 Accommodation throughout is in tented sites with en suite facilities.